gaarutyunov/gh-exporter/README.md

 ## Usage

+### Prerequisites

+1. You will need to configure [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in a `GITHUB_TOKEN` environment variable for authorization
+2. And an [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) attached to your account in GitHub for cloning without a limit

 ### Search

 First, you need to search for repositories you want to export.
 You can use the following command to search for repositories: